Over the years, how we explore potential marketplaces has changed as more customers choose to shop online rather than in-person.

 Before you can add the code to your page, however, you first need to create it, which can present multiple challenges for some people.

-Not everyone is trained with such technical acumen that they can write the code from hand.
-Even if you choose to follow along the template above and switch out the information for your own, you can still become lost in the characters — one mistake ruins the whole code.
+Not everyone is trained with such technical acumen that they can write the code by hand.
+Even if you choose to follow the template above and switch out the information for your own, you can still become lost in the characters — one mistake ruins the whole code.

 Create schema effortlessly with a point-and-click interface with Schema Builder, a free Chrome plug-in.